 Antenatal appointments

-By contacting your GP or maternity service as soon as you’re pregnant and going to all your appointments, you’ll have support and advice throughout your pregnancy
+By contacting your GP or maternity service as soon as you’re pregnant and going to all your appointments, you’ll have support and advice throughout your pregnancy and regular checks to see if you and your baby are well

 Having regular antenatal appointments is really important in pregnancy.
 Some of the tests and measurements have to be done at specific times, and your midwife will give you information as your pregnancy progresses.
 The midwife’s priority is for you and your baby to get the care and attention you need.
-Your appointments are also a chance to talk about how you feel physically and emotionally and to ask anything, however small, about your pregnancy.
+Your appointments are also a chance to talk about how you feel physically and emotionally and to ask anything, however small, about your pregnancy

 Get the most from your antenatal care by